Kyou-Izumi/discord-owo-selfbot/README.md

 __Note:__ Termux from Google Play Store is unsupported.

-If you are using Termux and notification via playing music, please download __termux-api__ package to be installed for the `termux-media-player` command to work
+[BETA] If you are using Termux and notification via playing music, please download __termux-api__ package to be installed for the `termux-media-player` command to work

 This can be done by running command:
 ```bash